 A woman with gonorrhea can be treated while pregnant with certain antibiotics.
 It is important to treat gonorrhea during pregnancy due to the high risk it poses to the fetus.
 According to CDC, gonorrhea can harm the baby, causing prenatal pneumonia, conjunctivitis (also known as pink eye), blindness, joint infections, or life-threatening blood infections.
 Speak to your healthcare provider about testing for gonorrhea and the treatment options available to you during pregnancy.

 Yes, anytime you are exposed to the gonorrhea bacterium, you can contract it.
 You can get gonorrhea more than once because gonorrhea is a common sexually transmitted disease and re-infections occur often.
-After a week of properly taking antibiotics, you should be cured and cleared of the disease, but your sexual partner(s) need to also be get and complete treatment to avoid either of you being re-infected.
+After a week of properly taking antibiotics, you should be cured and cleared of the disease, but your sexual partner(s) need to also get and complete treatment to avoid either of you being re-infected.
 Failure to do this can result in you contracting the disease multiple times.
 Having unprotected sexual intercourse with an infected person almost always results in re- infection after treatment.